 Women in Economics: Veronique de Rugy

-“Don’t be shy about giving an opinion,” says Veronique de Rugy, senior research fellow at the Mercatus Center at George Mason University, and syndicated columnist.
-She talks with Mary Suiter, assistant vice president and economic education officer at the Federal Reserve Bank of St. Louis, about her research on the federal budget, taxation, tax competition and financial privacy, and using data visualization to educate the public.
+“Don’t be shy about giving an opinion,” says Veronique de Rugy, George Gibbs chair in political economy and senior research fellow at the Mercatus Center at George Mason University, and syndicated columnist.
+She talks with Mary Suiter, assistant vice president and economic education officer at the Federal Reserve Bank of St. LouisSuiter was at the St. Louis Fed from 2007 to 2023., about her research on the federal budget, taxation, tax competition and financial privacy, and using data visualization to educate the public.

 Veronique de Rugy: Thank you for having me.